TurkServer/docs/quickStart.md

     For **Windows** users, you can use [Azure-demeteorizer](https://github.com/christopheranderson/azure-demeteorizer).
-    Make sure you install and setup all the [prerequisites](https://github.com/christopheranderson/azure-demeteorizer#prerequisites) first, then azure-demeteorizer can do all the magic for you:
+    Make sure you install and meet all the [prerequisites](https://github.com/christopheranderson/azure-demeteorizer#prerequisites) first, (Note: Visual Studio 2013 would be the most comaptible choice for most users.) then Azure-demeteorizer can do all the magic for you:
     > 1. Install azure-demeteorizer globally using npm:`npm install -g christopheranderson/azure-demeteorizer`
     > 2. `cd tutorial`
     > 3. `azure-demeteorizer build`